Whether you're quite the twitcher, or simply love to experience a little bit of local wildlife, then come and see what The Gambia has to offer.

 How and When?

-If you do fancy spending some time whilst on holiday in search of species to tick off on your wish list, several of the areas described above are visited with Chris Packham on our organised annual tours, others can be experienced as part of a day excursion.
-Alternatively, why not hire the services of Malick Suso or a local bird guide to maximise your chances of spotting that elusive species – your representative would be happy to arrange this for you.
-However you choose to explore this amazing country, a pair of binoculars is a must.
+If you do fancy spending some time whilst on holiday in search of species to tick off on your wish list, several of the areas described can be visited on our organised celebrity tours, whilst others can be experienced as part of a day excursion.
+Alternatively, why not hire the services of Malick Suso or a local bird guide to maximise your chances of spotting that elusive species – birding tours ranging from half a day to 5-night private upriver trips can be pre-booked, alternatively, your representative would be happy to arrange this for you.
+However, if you choose to explore this amazing country, a pair of binoculars is a must.

-You’ll find more details here, Birdwatching in The Gambia with Chris Packham.
-For further information on our Wake up with the Birds, Lazy Day Cruise and Makasutu Forest excursions please visit our Excursions and Experiences page.
+For further information on our Tanji Birding, Kayaks and Canoes, and Lazy Day Cruise excursions please visit our Excursions and Experiences page.